Skip to main content

 • Participate actively in management meetings and support the other managers.

 • Evaluate various alternatives for the number of employees in the accounting function.
-What works best inhouse vs. Outsourced?
+What works best: Inhouse or outsourced?
 What strengths do you have internally?
 What competencies would you need to strengthen?
 Begin recruitment or outsource certain roles/resources.

 • Evaluate the optimal size for other departments you have insight into.
 Discuss with managers of the respective departments.